falahkun/rumah-arisan/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Generating Route using AutoRoute

+Use the [watch] flag to watch the files' system for edits and rebuild as necessary.
+> flutter packages pub run build_runner watch

+if you want the generator to run one time and exits use
+> flutter packages pub run build_runner build